openintents/openintents/safe/Safe/readme.txt

 - automatically open on-screen keyboard on "Master password" screen (issue 328, patch by Eldwin)
 - clear master password if wrong (patch by Kumar Sukhani)
+- empty password records not saved (patch by Eldwin)

 ----------------
 release: 1.3